 “I was facing my 2nd DUI within 7 years.
-Jesse got my case to trial and was able to get it dismissed.”
+K&B got my case to trial and was able to get it dismissed.”

 An arrest is not a conviction — but what you do in the next 24 hours can decide what happens to your license, your record, and your future.
 Don't face it alone.